anadi-madhukar/ubuntu-release-list/README.md

 This code compiles on all 3 OS: Win32, MacOsX and Linux

 Dependencies are :
-1. cmake version 3.12 or above
+1. `cmake` version 3.12 or above
-2. build-essentials on Linux  / Visual Studio on Windows / XCode on MacOSX
+2. `build-essential` on Linux  / Visual Studio on Windows / XCode on MacOSX

 Submodules:
 1. openssl-cmake: This compiles openssl based on native compiler on Linux, uses systemp openssl on MacOSX and is Ignored on Windows